Leung Sing Poh

-Leung Sing Poh MBE (Apr 29 1909 - 12 February 1981) was an actor, host and former Cantonese opera performer from Hong Kong.
+Leung Sing Poh MBE (梁醒波; born 1908 – 12 February 1981) was a Hong Kong actor, host and former Cantonese opera performer.
 Leung was a pioneer actor of TVB, and was also the former chairman of Chinese Artist Association of Hong Kong from 1965 to 1970.
 He was nicknamed "Por Suk" or "Uncle Por", and was credited with over 440 films.
 He had a star at Avenue of Stars in Hong Kong.

 Early life

-Leung was born as Leung Guang Choy in Singapore in Apr 29 1909.
+Leung was born as Leung Guang Choy in Singapore in 1908.
 Leung was devoted to Cantonese Opera ever since he was young.
-Leung loved the legendary Ma Sze Tsang and learnt the Ma style of singing Cantonese opera.
+Leung loved the legendary Ma Sze Tsang (馬師曾) and learnt the Ma style of singing Cantonese opera.
 His father Leong Yuet was a famous Cantonese opera performer in Singapore.
 Leong convinced his father to allow him to learn Cantonese opera from a Malaysian master, known as Dai Dam Kan (Big Brave Kan in Cantonese).
 Leung officially joined a Cantonese opera troupe at the age of 18.
 Leung started acting in Wusheng roles which made him very popular and one of the members of the Nanyang four kings of Cantonese opera.